Add and remove GlusterFS servers

 In the previous article, you added a Rackspace custom network.

-Get the UUID of the network by using the following
+Get the Universal Unique Identifer (UUID) of the network by using the following

 After you have the UUID, associate the new host with it.